the-events-calendar/the-events-calendar/readme.txt

 = Install =

 1. <a href="http://tri.be/downloading-installing-activating-the-events-calendar-2-0-pro-2-0/?ref=tec-readme">Follow the directions in our simple video.</a>
-1. Update your permalinks to ensure that the event specific rewrite rules take effect.
+1. 1.
+Update your permalinks to ensure that the event specific rewrite rules take effect.
+The optimal permalink option is /%postname%/.
 1. If you have trouble installing, see the [Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) for more helpful info.

 For more information, check out our <a href="http://tri.be/support/documentation/events-calendar-pro-new-user-primer/?ref=tec-readme">new user primer!</a>